WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

-  blocks consist of Sight for image processing, Language for for speech recognition and translation, Conversation for text-to-speech and speech-to-text and Structured Data for inference based on structured data to be performed.
-Vertex AI is a unified AI platform that allows developers and data scientists to deploy ML models by code.
+  blocks consist of Sight for image processing, Language for for speech recognition and translation, Conversation for text-to-speech and speech-to-text and Structured Data for inference based on structured data.
+Vertex AI is a unified
+  AI platform that allows developers and data scientists to deploy ML models by code.
 Popular frameworks such as TensorFlow, Keras, PyTorch, SciKit-Learn and Spark are supported